aws-samples/serverless-patterns/eventbridge-pipes-ddbstream-sfn-terraform/README.md

 ## How it works

-Previously, whenever we needed DynamoDB Streams to send messages to Step Functions based on changes made to your DynamoDB table, we had to implement a Lambda function in between DynamoDB and Step Functions because Amazon DynamoDB streams did not support AWS Step Functions as a target directly.
+Previously, whenever you needed to send DynamoDB record changes through DynamoDB streams to Step Functions, you had to implement an AWS Lambda function to invoke a state machine because Amazon DynamoDB streams did not support AWS Step Functions as a direct target.

-But at re:Invent 2022, AWS launched a new feature for Amazon EventBridge known as EventBridge Pipes.

-Now, we can directly integrate DynamoDB streams with AWS Step Functions without the need for having an additional Lambda function.
+Now, you can directly integrate DynamoDB streams with AWS Step Functions.

 ## Testing